RAY T. HARDEE, P.E.

-Peckinpaugh graduated from Washington State University with a Bachelor's of Science in Chemical Engineering, along with minors in Mathematics and Chemistry.
-It’s here that she gained hands-on experience completing multiple projects including her senior project for the Department of Energy – Hanford Site.
-For that project, Sarah and her teammates designed two processes (using an activated carbon and an aerogel column) to neutralize volatile radionuclides released in warm water oxidation off-gas system.
+Cockburn graduated from Washington State University with a Bachelor’s of Science in Chemical Engineering, along with minors in Mathematics and Chemistry.
+Here, she gained hands-on experience completing multiple projects including her senior project for the Department of Energy – Hanford Site.
+For that project, her team designed two processes (using an activated carbon and an aerogel column) to neutralize volatile radionuclides released in warm water oxidation off-gas system.

-Today, she serves as Product Engineer for PIPE-FLO® Professional and PUMP-FLO® product family for development and release implementation.
-She is Engineered Software’s dedicated on-site trainer for onboarding and support for PIPE-FLO® Professional.
+Today, she serves as Product Engineer for PIPE-FLO® Professional and the PUMP-FLO® product family for development and release implementation.
+She is Engineered Software’s dedicated on-site trainer for on-boarding and support for PIPE-FLO® Professional.
 In addition, Sarah is accountable for Technical Support administration.

 Hired in 2016, Aasya (Sysy) Abdennour joined the Engineered Software, Inc. team as the Technical Support Engineer assisting customers world-wide with set-up, installation and support questions for PIPE-FLO® Professional.
 Soon afterwards, she became certified as Engineered Software’s Instructor for the two-day, PIPE-FLO® FLO-Master course.
 She has over 100+ hours of instruction credits for the FLO-Master course and instructional product demonstrations.
 She is a major contributor to the PIPE-FLO® Professional Training instructional materials.